What is the difference between federal and state gun laws? Why do I need to understand both?

 I am a victim of domestic violence and the abuser has a gun.
 Is that legal?

-- has been convicted of a misdemeanor crime of violence or of “carrying a weapon” within the last 5 years (unless the person received a suspended sentence for the crime or it was expunged);1
+- has been convicted of a misdemeanor crime of violence or of “carrying a weapon” within the last five years, unless the person received a suspended sentence for the crime;2

 - has been convicted of a felony in any state;

 - is a danger to himself/herself or others due to his/her mental state;

 - suffers from a mental or physical illness that prevents the safe handling of a gun;

 - has been declared mentally incompetent by a court;

 - has voluntarily or involuntarily been committed to a mental institution or mental health treatment facility;